| Title: | Dynamic Panel Multiple Threshold Model with Fixed Effects |

 Hsiao, C., Pesaran, M. H., & Tahmiscioglu, A. K. (2002).
 Maximum likelihood estimation of fixed effects dynamic panel data models covering short time periods.
 Journal of econometrics, 109(1), 107-150.

-Use a MCMC-MLE based on two-step procedure to estimate the dynamic panel multiple threshold model with fixed effects.
+Use a MCMC-MLE or grid-search-MLE based two-step procedure to estimate the dynamic panel multiple threshold model with fixed effects.

 formula |